What Can You Do with Commercial Real Estate Analytics?

 - Location, location, location (isn’t working): Location productivity isn’t just about the cost of the building, but also the potential revenue it’s bringing in.
 You might discover the more expensive locations are generating the most revenue, while the cheaper, less desirable locations are seeing higher employee turnover.

 - Unable to try new configurations without disruption: You think that moving the finance team to the second floor and opening up the conference space on the third will solve your problem—but how will you know until you try it?
 Testing new configurations can waste time, disrupt work, and potentially damage furniture.
-The answer: plan office configurations virtually first to minimize disorder.
+The answer: plan office configurations virtually with space planning software first to minimize disorder.